-The organization provides or arranges for residents to receive education services and supports to help them achieve their educational and/or vocational goals.
+The organization provides or arranges for residents to receive services and supports to help them achieve their educational and/or vocational goals.

 NA The organization only operates a crisis stabilization unit or withdrawal management program.

 Interpretation: Organizations that do not offer educational services on-site should coordinate with community-based providers to meet the educational needs of all residents.
 When organizations do not directly provide or arrange education services, individual case records should indicate that education plans are integrated into treatment plans and document advocacy for areas of unmet educational need.
 Education services will vary depending on the population served.